msivanesan/quizapp/README.md

-# quizapp
+# Quizapp
-android app with 5 questions each subjects as static in this application
+* android app with 5 questions each subjects as static in this application
+* this app is developed in java

 # componets used
 * recycler view to list the qustins and subjects dinamicaly